Call 303.398.1539 or email KhatC@NJHealth.org

 Medical Clearance Exams

 Workers who are required to wear a respirator on the job must be medically cleared to ensure they are physically capable of wearing a respirator.
 At a minimum, this medical clearance consists of a clinician review of the required OSHA questionnaire.
-National Jewish Health has developed a proprietary questionnaire that meets of OHSA requirements and allows our clinicians to provide a basic medical clearance for most employees without a traditional medical exam.
+National Jewish Health has developed a proprietary questionnaire that meets of OSHA requirements and allows our clinicians to provide a basic medical clearance for most employees without a traditional medical exam.
 This questionnaire can be securely administered online to ease the administrative burden for our clients while still protecting the privacy of workers.
 For workers with more complex exposures or medical issues, we have a fully staffed Occupational Medicine clinic to facilitate the medical clearance process.
 For those workplaces with large numbers of workers that need to be medically cleared, we can arrange for onsite medical clearances.
 All medical clearances include the OSHA-required documentation for each worker's medical clearance for respirator use.

 Respirator Fit Testing

 OSHA requires annual respirator fit testing for workers who use a respirator.
-Fit testing ensures that a respiratory properly seals to the user’s face to protect them from exposure to hazardous substances.
+Fit testing ensures that a respirator properly seals to the user’s face to protect them from exposure to hazardous substances.
 We can provide fit testing at the National Jewish Health campus or at your facility.
 National Jewish Health performs qualitative and quantitative fit testing:

 - Qualitative Respirator Fit Testing